 5. Set Your Group Size Limit

 My suggestion for a small group limit cap is 10 clients.

-Anything beyond this and your effort and strategies begin to shift from the more personalized potential to a more large group blanket program approach.
+Anything beyond this, your effort and strategies shift from the more personalized potential to a more large group blanket program approach.

 With enough skill and attention, I’ve found a group of no more than 10 clients is easy to manage and give personalized attention to.

-It’s also easier to track the progress of individuals the smaller the number of them you need to tend to is.
+It’s also easier to track the progress of individuals.
+The smaller the number of them you need to tend to.

 You’re probably wondering how group size determines marketing potential.

 Well, the secret here lies in scarcity marketing.